AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 * `/bullet-manage override-finder` and `/bullet-manage unfind` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/bullet-manage manual-trigger` allows you to manually trigger a Truth Bullet in the current channel, even allowing you to specify a finder if needed.
   * This can be used even when triggering Truth Bullets are *off*.
 If you prefer your players to discover Truth Bullets in a different way than what the bot allows but still would like some organization, this may be for you!
-* `/help` is your friend!
-Use it to find more commands that could be useful to you!

 ## Starting a BDA Investigation